Skip to main content

 • …but with poor return: 6 out of 10 FMCG promotions in Europe don’t break even.

-In addition, the effect from promotions is difficult to estimate due to stockpiling and cross-channel cannibalization (materials of the 2nd SKP European Strategy Forum, 2015).
+In addition, the effect of promotions is difficult to estimate due to stockpiling and cross-channel cannibalization (materials of the 2nd SKP European Strategy Forum, 2015).

 The following approach to boost effectiveness and efficiency of promo actions was successfully applied first in an FMCG company and then in a pharmaceutical one: